 Read the program and discover (or rediscover) what the city of Lyon has to offer!

 The opera differently

-If the Opera can be considered an art everyone can’t afford, the Opera de Lyon offers a programmation suitable to any taste and budget !
+If the Opera can be considered as an art everyone can’t afford, the Opera de Lyon offers a programmation suitable to any taste and budget !
 With the Opera Underground cycle, enjoy various performances, free or up to 20€.
-In november, discover several concerts that will have you travel with its World Music sonorities, watch author documentaries wiht Amphimidi and enjoy the weekly event disques du siècle !
+In november, discover several concerts that will make you travel with their World Music sonorities, watch author documentaries wiht Amphimidi and enjoy the weekly event disques du siècle !

 If you are a true opera passionate, the Opera de Lyon offers seats from €10 for students !

 (c) Brice Robert / Lyon Tourisme et Congrès